MarcusLim0000/Beyond-the-Horizon-FE/README.md

 Event Management: Users can add, view, edit, and delete event details for each holiday.
 Currency Converter: Users can convert currency values directly within the application.
 Image Upload: Users can upload pictures that they have taken on their holidays directly into the application.

+Have a look at the front end <a href="https://beyond-the-horizon-fe.vercel.app/">HERE!</a>

 **Technologies Used**